jorismeurs/LESAMS/README.md

 MIT License

 ## Example data
 Data for testing the source is available from https://rdmc.nottingham.ac.uk/handle/internal/6183.
 The data files (36.53 MB) consists of LESA-MS data acquired (.mzXML) on dried urine sample.
 Use the files labelled ```UrineStudy_LESAMS_DMA...```.
 The output Excel file should have 9 rows and 131 columns when using the default values.
+The total processing time should be around 1 minute.